 World Water Corps®

-With monitoring, we are excited to share that the monitoring function is now the full responsibility of programs themselves, and we are seeking to go further to embed monitoring within the relevant institutions nationally, in our desire to create the environment for Forever.
+With monitoring, we are excited to share that the monitoring function is now the full responsibility of country programs themselves.
+We are hoping to take this a step further and embed monitoring within the relevant national institutions, since this is a key piece of ensuring WASH services last Forever.

-With water quality, we now also have water safety plans in each country, and are starting to monitor water quality as part of the annual cycle, so this is also creating incentives for assuring that water quality is given appropriate emphasis within programming.
+With water quality, we now have water safety plans in each country and are starting to monitor water quality as part of the annual reporting cycle.
+This ensures water quality is given appropriate emphasis within programming.